rivm-syso/SBooScripts/vignettes/Development/Quality control/Publication/Molecular_verification_acid.md

-Molecular verification - acid
+Verification of SimpleBox - spreadsheet versus R implementation for acid organic chemicals
 ================
-Anne Hids
+Anne Hids, Valerie de Rijk, Matthis Hof and Joris Quik 2024-08-16

-2024-08-15
+This vignette demonstrates the verification process of SimpleBox implemented in R (version 2024.8.0) and in an Excel<sup>TM</sup>

-This vignette demonstrates the verification process of the molecular version of Simplebox for a substance of class ‘acid’.
-First, the k’s are compared between R and excel, and consequently the steady state masses are compared.
-This is done for 5 molecular substances; each of a different chemical class (no class, acid, base, neutral and metal).
-The reason that the verification is performed for each of these classes is that some processes differ per class.
+spreadsheet (xl v4.0.5).
+To do this the 1<sup>st</sup> order rate constants (k’s) and steady state masses are compared between the two model implementations.
+The differences should be negligible and only based on rounding errors.
+In this case we choose a relative difference of the k’s or masses between the models to not exceed 0.1%.

-First, the world needs to be initialized for a substance.
-In this case, that substance is 1-HYDROXYANTHRAQUINONE, which is an acid.
+# Verification method

 ``` r
 # Create a list with the names of substances